-Student boundaries are defined by the college basketball courts/tennis courts and Moyle and Morton dorms.
+Student boundaries are defined by the College basketball courts/tennis courts, Moyle and Morton dorms, College admin/rec hall/class area and farm workshop.
 Students should remain within these areas unless permission has been given by residential supervisors.
 Entry to airport grounds is prohibited unless with a staff member on official business.